passcod/thebook/diary.md

 I had the basic idea when I started.
 But now I've got to immerge myself in this universe I have been creating.
 Why?
-Well, it's very simple: my characters will see, think, speak and act in the way they've always done... all their life, even they do not exist yet!
+Well, it's very simple: my characters will see, think, speak and act in the way they've always done... all their life, even if they do not exist yet!

 I'll also rewrite the prologue.
 I actually wrote the first one to give me a starting point, because I felt that if I didn't write anything, I'd give up the